jsturtevant/happy-image-tester-nodejs/readme.md

 ##Set up
 1. First install GraphicsMagick (or Image Magick.
 I found GraphicsMagic was easier to set up on windows)
+    a.
+For Windows go to http://www.graphicsmagick.org/download.html and click on [Sourceforge](http://sourceforge.net/projects/graphicsmagick/files/) and select the link next to "Looking for the latest version?"
+    b.
+On Mac ```brew install graphicsmagick```
 2. Clone this repo and ```cd happy-image-tester-nodejs``` into the folder
 3. Open a terminal or cmd prompt
 3. Install dependencies: ```npm install```